My UX Design Process

 5. Hand-off and Assist Engineers

 I ensure the dev team has the assets & documentation they need, monitor progress of implementation and make myself available for questions.
-This is where it all comes together and I want to make sure everything goes as planned.
+This is where it comes together and I want to make sure it goes as planned.

 • Provide assets & documentation